 Tax Rates Under the New Tax Regime

-The new regime comprises six tax slabs wherein the basic exemption limit has been raised from Rs.2.5 Lakh to Rs.3 Lakh.
-Furthermore, the tax rebate earned under Section 87A now applies to earnings up to Rs.7 Lakh, which was previously Rs.5 Lakh under the old regime.
+The new regime comprises six tax slabs wherein the basic exemption limit has been raised to Rs.4 Lakh.
+Furthermore, the tax rebate earned under Section 87A applies to earnings up to Rs.12 Lakh.

 Calculation of Taxes Under the New Tax Regime

-- First, income up to Rs.3 Lakh will be considered which attracts no tax
+- First, income up to Rs.4 Lakh will be considered which attracts no tax

 Changes in Deductions and Exemptions Under the New Tax Regime